Handling null data points

 Notice that BusinessEntityID 274 is missing in the list after the SalesQuota was dropped in the table.

-To view the missing BusinessEntityID, open the Data Binding Panel, and edit the measure (in this case, SalesQuota).
+To view the missing BusinessEntityID, open the Data Analysis Panel, and edit the measure (in this case, SalesQuota).

-On the "Configure metric set element" window, under Metric Set Default Values, go to "Missing data rule".
-In this area, you could find options for the missing data in the data points.
+On the "Configure Metric Set Element" window, under Metric Set Default Values, go to "Missing Data Rule".
+In this area, you will find options for the missing data in the data points.

 Here are the options:

 - None - do not display the data point

 - Average - displays the average between the previous and next data points

 - Average Non-Missing Data - displays the average between the previous and next non-empty data points

 - Null(Empty) - displays nothing on the data point

 - Null(Pass Through) - brings in only the nulls present in the database, and does not generate new hierarchy member combinations